runtime-config/runtime-config-py/README.md

 Before running this code, you need to run [server](https://github.com/aleksey925/runtime-config) from which this library can take new values for your variables.
 If you don't do this, nothing bad will not happen.
 You simply cannot change the value of the name variable at runtime :)

+**Automatic source initialization**

+You can simplify library initialization by automatically creating a source instance.
+Simply define the following environment variables and the source instance will be created automatically:

+- RUNTIME_CONFIG_HOST
+- RUNTIME_CONFIG_SERVICE_NAME

+**Ways to access settings**

 This library supports several ways to access variables.
 All of them are shown below: